libpfasst/LibPFASST/docs/source/download.rst

 Download
 ========

-You can obtain a copy of LIBPFASST through the
+You can obtain a copy of libpfasst through the

 `PFASST@lbl.gov project page`_

-or directly from `bitbucket.org`_.
+or directly from the Lawrence Berkeley Lab `bitbucket repo`_.

-In either case, you will get the source code for the library, Makefiles, tutorials, and the files from which the documentation is made.
+In either case, you will get the source code for the library, Makefiles, and tutorials.